The Together Project runs intergenerational activities that bring joy to people’s lives.

 My child enjoyed it

-We are currently waiting on ethics approval for an evaluation project that will measure the impact in more depth.
+We are currently in the midst of an in-depth evaluation project that will measure the impact in more depth.

 HOW WE’RE FUNDED